Beloth/Ostston/Locations/Ostston/places/Order of the Anvil.md

 ###Rival teams

-The Wolf Pack.
+Thack's Wolf Pack.
 Led by a Half Orc.

 Signature - each has a piece of wolf pelt as part of their armour.
 The leader has the head of a Wolf as part of his helmet.